Shivangisharma4/Shivangisharma4/README.md

 </div>

 ### 01. ABOUT
 I build high-performance web tools and contribute to the AI ecosystem.
-Currently engineering **Aegis AI** (web performance profiler) and preparing for **GATE CS 2027**.
 Based in Bhopal, India.

 ### 02. STACK
 **Languages** &nbsp; `JavaScript` `TypeScript` `Python` `Java` `Solidity`